soduco/logbook/README.md

-# logbook
+# Logbook
-Here we keep track of ideas, proposals and resources for the design and development of SoDUCo projects.
+To keep track of ideas, proposals and resources for the design and development of SoDUCo projects.

+See the [WIKI]() for more.
+May contain traces (or more) of french!